vanisingh7696-ui/to-do-project/CONTRIBUTION.md

 d.
 Ensured project presentation materials were ready for submission.

-🔹 Conclusion..
+🔹 Conclusion

 As a team, we successfully built a secure and user-friendly To-Do List application with authentication and CRUD operations.
 Each member contributed effectively in their role, ensuring timely completion of the project.